opensoars/f_/readme.md

 1. Synchronous (small and quick)
 2. Asynchronous (either simple and quick or complex and long lasting)

+### Time schedule (from September 5 2014)
+* 1.5/2 weeks (will result in pre-alpha release)
+  - Further brainstorming
+  - Expand documentation all features
+  - Complete features

+* 2.5/3 weeks (will result in alpha release)
+  - Complete product development
+  - Documentation of development process

+* 2.5/3 weeks (will result in beta release)
+  - Testing
+  - Fixing unexpected behaviour
+  - Complete documentation

+Till we can finaly launch the product.

 ### API
 Everything `f_` offers will be used in the code example below.
 We will be using a class based approach (plain object not recommended), since we will be initiating a lot of instances, so we will make use of JavaScript it's prototypal inheritance pattern.
 ```js